 (iii) identify assumptions that the party's attorney provided and that the expert relied on in forming the opinions to be expressed.

-(D) Ordinarily, a party may not, by interrogatories or deposition, discover facts known or opinions held by an expert who has been retained or specially employed by another party in anticipation of litigation or to prepare for trial and who is not expected to be called as a witness at trial.
+(D) Expert employed only for trial preparation.
+Ordinarily, a party may not, by interrogatories or deposition, discover facts known or opinions held by an expert who has been retained or specially employed by another party in anticipation of litigation or to prepare for trial and who is not expected to be called as a witness at trial.
 But a party may do so only:

-(i) As provided in subsection (b) of K.S.A.
-60-235, and amendments thereto; or
+(i) As provided in K.S.A.
+60-235(b), and amendments thereto; or

 (ii) on showing exceptional circumstances under which it is impracticable for the party to obtain facts or opinions on the same subject by other means.

-(E) Unless manifest injustice would result, the court must require that the party seeking discovery:
+(E) Payment.
+Unless manifest injustice would result, the court must require that the party seeking discovery:

 (i) Pay the expert a reasonable fee for time spent in responding to discovery under subsection (b)(5)(A) or (b)(5)(D); and